 Mini-Event Editor ✓

-Heidi Shoham is a professional editor with over thirteen years’ experience editing for both publishing houses and indie authors.
-After getting her BA in English language and literature, Heidi spent ten years as a senior editor at Samhain Publishing, over two years as an editorial director at Entangled Publishing, and has worked on various projects for Kensington Lyrical.
-Heidi’s edited for numerous New York Times and USA Today bestselling authors and helped launch many debut authors.
+Heidi Shoham is a freelance fiction editor with fifteen years’ experience editing for both traditional publishing houses and indie authors.
+She has a BA in English language and literature and currently edits for Harlequin at HarperCollins and indie authors self-publishing.
+Heidi has edited numerous New York Times and USA Today bestselling authors and helped launch many debut authors.
 When Heidi’s not working on edits, she can be found wrangling her three wildling kids, her monster dog, and a semi-feral cat who can never decide if she wants in or out.

 I especially like:

-- Category romance—classic tropes as well as twists on old favorites.
+- Category romance with classic tropes or twists on old favorites.

-- Single-title romance packed with tons of conflict, subplots, and supporting characters.
+- Single-title romances packed with tons of conflict, subplots, and supporting characters.

 - Angsty heroes, antiheroes, alpha heroes.